 “For we know him that hath said, Vengeance belongeth unto me, I will recompense, saith the Lord.
 And again, The Lord shall judge his people.
 It is a fearful thing to fall into the hands of the living God” (Hebrews 10:30-31).

-Tens of thousands of God’s people are going to lose their eternal lives!
-An equal number are going to be plunged into the great nuclear Tribulation to bring them to repentance.
+Tens of thousands of God’s people are going to be plunged into the great nuclear Tribulation to bring them to repentance.
+Yet half of them will not repent and will lose their eternal lives!
 The intense suffering and eternal death are mind-splitting!

 Then comes the dreadful Day of the Lord, which will bring the worst suffering ever on Earth.
 The good news is that Jesus Christ’s return will conclude that event.
 He will bring peace and joy to Earth forever.

 Right in this context in Hebrews 10, Paul rebukes the Hebrews for lacking urgency.
 “Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day [of Christ’s Second Coming] approaching” (Hebrews 10:25).